Yagodnik/CatsVsDogs/images/README.md

-Add your images for testing here
+Add your images for testing here and remove this file from here before testing